zwoefler/Testing-Environments/kubespray-test/README.md

 # Architecture
 The architexture can be seen in the image below.
 From your host, several machines are set up with Vagrant.
 One of which is there to provision all Nodes.
 This is, so you don't need to have Ansible installed on your host.
+Your machine will be referenced as `Host` in this document!

 ### Machines